alfarom256/MinifilterResearch/Write-up.md

 My next, naive approach was to assume that the callbacks in the `FLT_FILTER` object were the ones being invoked.
 Spoiler alert: No.

-After patching those through a routine in my driver that just replaced all the ones I saw in the `PFLT_FILTER` I got from `FltRegisterFilter`, I saw that they were still being invoked.
-Back to the drawing board.
+After patching those through a routine in my driver that just replaced all the ones I saw in the `PFLT_FILTER` I got from `FltRegisterFilter`, I saw that they were still being invoked so I knew my job was not yet done.

 I decided to go aaaaaaaall the way back to `FltRegisterFilter` to examine any routines I thought might be doing anything "important" with the filter.
 Viewing `FltStartFiltering` in IDA shows the process of filter initialization.